 Although more and more women are in the workforce, many can receive a larger Social Security benefit based on their ex-spouse’s work record than they would on their own.
 The Social Security Administration will calculate each benefit for you, and you will receive whichever is the higher amount.
 You do not receive both benefits.

-A divorced woman must meet certain criteria to collect benefits based on her ex-spouse’s work record:
+A divorced person must meet certain criteria to collect benefits based on their ex-spouse’s work record:

 - You must have been married for 10 years or longer.

 - If you remarry before age 60, you generally cannot collect benefits on your former spouse’s record unless your later marriage ends (whether by death, divorce or annulment).

 - If you re-married and your second spouse is deceased, you qualify to claim benefits from either your first spouse if that marriage lasted at least 10 years, or your second spouse if you were married at least 9 months before they died.

 - You must be age 62 or older.